 So foods that might be a ZeroPoint staple for other members, such as fruit, won’t appear on diabetes-specific lists.
 You can still enjoy them as part of your Points Budget—you’ll just need to track those foods in the WW app, including the portion sizes.

 So what foods are included on the ZeroPoints list?

-“For members with diabetes, their tailored ZeroPoint lists feature foods that are less likely to have a major impact on their blood sugar levels,” says Goscilo.
-These include:
+“For members with diabetes, their tailored ZeroPoint list features foods that are less likely to have a major impact on their blood sugar levels,” says Goscilo.
+These include 6 different ZeroPoint categories:

-- Beans, peas, lentils, and chickpeas: While legumes do contain carbs, they’re teamed up with fibre and protein.
+- Beans, peas & lentils: While legumes do contain carbs, they’re teamed up with fibre and protein.
 This makes them a smart choice for people living with diabetes since fibre and protein slow digestion and help buffer potential blood sugar spikes.
 In fact, research shows that regularly eating legumes may help people with diabetes improve their blood sugar levels.

-- Poultry: Including boneless, skinless chicken and turkey breast.
+- Chicken & turkey breast: Including boneless, skinless chicken and turkey breast.
 Poultry is packed with protein, which helps keep your blood sugar steady.
 Plus, research shows that filling your plate with lean protein supports a heart-healthy pattern of eating—this is key because diabetes increases your risk of heart disease.